 If you’re placing an online order, or making a trip to the supermarket, consider buying an electric toothbrush.
 They really can make a significant difference to your oral health.
 Most people find they can clean around all of their teeth more efficiently and effectively with an electric brush.

-For dental care during coronavirus, please don’t hesitate to get in touch with us.
+For dental care, please don’t hesitate to get in touch with us.
 If you need advice or help, we’re available online, or by contacting your nearest practice.

-And we’re looking forward to seeing you when it’s safe for us all to return to our work.
+And we’re looking forward to seeing you helping you both online and in person during our phased return to our work.

 People also ask: